MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 ### Task 3 – Assign a Sensitivity Label to a document

-As the instructions at the start of this lab indicated, you can't test the sensivity label policy that you just created in the prior task.
-It will take up to 24 hours for that label policy to propagate through Microsoft 365 before it appears in Microsft Word, Outlook, and so on.
+As the instructions at the start of this lab indicated, you can't test the sensivity label and label policy that you just created in the prior task.
+It will take up to 24 hours for that label policy to propagate through Microsoft 365 before its label appears in Microsft Word, Outlook, and so on.

 **Important:** The label and label policy that you will test in these next two tasks will be the label and label policy that were created when you ran the PowerShell script in Lab 1 on the first day of class.

 **Note:** The label and label policy that you created in the prior task  have the same exact settings as the label and label policy that were created when you ran the PowerShell script in Lab 1.
-The only difference between the two labels and the two policies should be their names.
+The only difference between the two labels and the two label policies should be their names.
 The names of these labels and label policies are:

 - The label that you created in the prior task was titled **PII**.
 - The label that was created by the script that you ran in Lab 1 was titled **PII - V1**.